‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 - Elections personnel

-- Federal, State, and Local, Tribal, and Territorial employees who support Mission Essential Functions and communications networks
+- Federal, State, and Local, Tribal, and Territorial employees who support mission essential functions and communications networks

 - Trade Officials (FTA negotiators; international data flow administrators)